 Triggering Events

-Stressful events ranging automobile accidents to infections to vaccinations to emotional stressors have all been known abruptly trigger fibromyalgia.
-Researchers have been able to trigger fibromyalgia-like conditions in laboratory by subjecting laboratory animals to prolonged and/or unexpected periods of stress.
+Stressful events ranging from automobile accidents to infections to vaccinations to emotional stressors have all been known to abruptly trigger fibromyalgia.
+Researchers have been able to trigger fibromyalgia-like conditions in the laboratory by subjecting laboratory animals to prolonged and/or unexpected periods of stress.

-How this abrupt shift happens is not clear but may involve immune cells in the brain and spinal cord called glia cells that may become suddenly and permanently activated.
-These cells then may produce inflammatory products that symptoms such as pain, fatigue, sensory, cognitive and mood problems we commonly associate with having colds.
+How this abrupt shift occurs is unclear, but it may involve immune cells in the brain and spinal cord, called glia, that become suddenly and permanently activated.
+These cells then may produce inflammatory products that cause symptoms such as pain, fatigue, sensory, cognitive, and mood problems we commonly associate with having colds.

 The Future

-Like other disorders that are common, cause high rates of disability and mostly affect women but which do not kill them, the main medical funder in the U.S. (and the world) – the National Institutes of Health – virtually ignores FM.
-The NIH provides about $1 per patient per year for FM research, making fibromyalgia amongst the poorest funded diseases of all.
+Like other disorders that are common, cause high rates of disability, and mostly affect women but do not kill them, the main medical funder in the U.S. (and the world) – the National Institutes of Health – virtually ignores FM.
+The NIH provides about $1 per patient per year for FM research, making fibromyalgia one of the poorest funded diseases.